AbdelkadirSellahi/BBOB-Algorithm-Selection-Project/README.md

 - The dataset is small (480 samples), which may limit model performance.
 - Both models struggle with `DE-BFGS_voglis_noiseless`, possibly due to imbalanced data.
 - The MLP model uses PCA, which may lose some information, while the CNN model’s padding may add noise.
-- File paths are specific to Google Drive; you may need to adjust them.
+- File paths are specific to Google Drive, you may need to adjust them.

 ---